Places to Paddle tm

 What We Saw

-Launching from Middleton's Fish Camp on the eastern shore of the lake through the channel shown at left, we turned left to paddle northward.
+Launching from Middleton's Fish Camp on the western shore of the lake through the channel shown at left, we turned left to paddle northward.

-Bent Cypress trees extend out into the lake along this eastern shore and provide very interesting paddling through grasses and Cypress knees as shown at right.
+Majestic bent Cypress trees extend out into the lake along this western shore and provide very scenic paddling through grasses and Cypress knees as shown at right.
 This lake is an excellent choice even when water levels are low in this part of Florida as they were when we went.
 We could tell from the marks on the Cypress trunks that water levels were often 2 or 3 feet higher than when we paddled.

 Even with low water, however, we had no problem paddling.
 Watch out for old tree stumps just under the surface however, or you may have to do some back paddling.